Last updated on October 10, 2024

 Don’t rinse your mouth vigorously within 24 hours of getting a dry socket dressing.

-Tip: If you’re really worried, schedule the extraction for a Monday or a Tuesday.
+Tip: If you’re really worried about complications, schedule the extraction for a Monday or a Tuesday.
 That way, you can see your dentist immediately in the unlikely event of a dry socket.

 You may also like this thread on our forum: Dry socket: searching for answers as to what it looks like and feels like?